-Many particulars regarding the birth, career, and death of the man of apparent African descent known as Yasuke are cloaked in mystery.
-The few Portuguese and Japanese sources that mention his brief presence in Japan and as a samurai omit essential details, leaving him a shadowy figure the in annals of the African diaspora.
+Many particulars regarding the birth, career, and death of the man of African origin known as Yasuke are cloaked in mystery.
+The few Portuguese and Japanese sources that mention his brief presence in Japan and as a Samurai omit essential details, leaving him a shadowy figure the in annals of the African diaspora.
 Even the derivation of his name and place of birth can only be conjectured.

 The Chronicle, which first refers to Yasuke by name, which itself is a possible “Japanization” of his birth name or Christian name, confirms the daimyo’s fascination with his skin color and described him as handsome, physically powerful (“possessing the strength of 10 men”), towering 6 foot 2 inches.
-Nobunaga orders Yasuke to be his retainer and bodyguard and he eventually rises to the rank of samurai.
-Stationed in Nobunaga’s Azuchi Castle, Yasuke was allowed to dine at his master’s table, a privilege extended to few samurai at the time.
-It appears that Yasuke learned to speak fluent Japanese, he carried a ceremonial katana (sword), and was made a sword bearer by the daimyo.
+Nobunaga orders Yasuke to be his retainer and bodyguard.
+Eventually Yasuke rose to the rank of Samurai, a member of a small, elite group of highly skilled and stoic warriors who embraced an unwritten code of conduct which held bravery, honor, and loyalty above life itself.
+Stationed in Nobunaga’s Azuchi Castle, Yasuke was allowed to dine at his master’s table and given his own residence, a privilege extended to few Samurai at the time.
+Yasuke learned to speak fluent Japanese, he carried a ceremonial katana (sword), and was made the daimyo’s sword bearer.

 Recent interest in the nexus between African and Asian peoples has led to considerable interest in people of African ancestry who lived in pre-modern Japan.
-Yasuke is the best known of those individual although some found their way to the Land of the Rising Sun prior to Yasuke’s arrival and they continued to accompany foreign missionaries and merchants there, even serving in Commodore Matthew Perry’s American expedition in 1853 to compel Japan to open trade to the West.
-Yasuke, however, was the sole person of African ancestry known to have achieved the position of samurai.
+Yasuke is the best known of those individual although some such as the sailors on Portuguese vessels, found their way to the Land of the Rising Sun prior to Yasuke’s arrival.
+For the next four centuries people of African ancestry continued to accompany foreign missionaries and merchants there, including some African Americans who served in Commodore Matthew Perry’s American expedition which reached Japan in 1853 and “compelled” that nation to open trade to the West.
+Given the historical information available at this time, however, we believe Yasuke was the sole person of African ancestry who achieved the elite position of Samurai in Medieval Japan.